-G. Interpretation
+G. Interpretation and Revision

 If questions of interpretation, scope, or authority of the Academic Integrity Code arise during a hearing, it is the responsibility of the panel chair to determine the answers using their professional judgment.
 In all other circumstances, the Office of Student Conduct and Conflict Resolution is responsible for the interpretation of this code.
+This interpretation is final.
+The Academic Integrity Coordinator may make any necessary modification to the academic integrity process that does not materially jeopardize the fairness owed to any party.